Ellý Katrín Scholarship

 Ellý Katrín Guðmundsdóttir, a lawyer, served Reykjavík City for nearly 20 years, initially as Head of the Environmental Agency, then as Head of the Department of Environment and Transport, and finally as City Secretary.

-Ellý Katrín was a pioneer in the field of environmental and climate change issues within the city.
-She led the integration of transportation and environmental issues and participated in international urban climate initiatives, leading projects that introduced new dimensions to the city's environmental efforts.
-As a result, Reykjavík City established its initial goals to reduce greenhouse gas emissions.
-Numerous sustainable development projects were undertaken under Ellý's leadership, providing inspiration and a strong example for her colleagues.
+Ellý Katrín was a pioneer in environmental and climate change initiatives for the city.
+She led the integration of transportation and environmental policies while managing international climate collaborations, spearheading projects that opened new environmental dimensions for the city.
+As a result, Reykjavík City established its first greenhouse gas emission reduction goals.
+Numerous sustainability projects were completed under Ellý's leadership, as she served as an exemplary role model and inspiration to her colleagues.

 Q&A about Ellý Katrín's Scholarship

 All graduate students pursuing studies in environmental and/or climate change fields.
 The scholarship supports the completion of a master's thesis or project.
-Note that the thesis can be underway when applying, but should not be completed.
+Note that work on the thesis may have begun when applying, but must not be completed.

-All expenses directly related to the project, such as tuition or research costs, are eligible uses for the scholarship.
+All expenses directly related to the project, such as tuition or research implementation costs.

-The applicant may request a specific amount, up to a maximum of 500 thousand ISK.
+Applicants may request a specific amount, up to 500,000 Icelandic króna.

 Typically, one scholarship is awarded, but the committee may divide the funds between two recipients if special circumstances warrant.